 If it’s your first time at a dispensary, you may not know exactly what cannabis products you want to buy, and that’s okay.

-Instead of focusing on products you want, we suggest thinking about the effects you’d like to feel (or not feel).
-It’s also helpful to think about flavors and smells you like (and dislike).
-For example, if you like the flavor and aroma of grapefruit but don’t want to feel sleepy, your goal may be to find a product with energizing effects that tastes like grapefruit.
+Instead of focusing on the products that you want, we suggest thinking about the effects you’d like to feel (or not feel).
+For example, sativa strains are generally considered to be uplifting, while indica strains are relaxing.
+Hybrid strains are available too, with balancing effects that fall in between sativa and indica.
+It’s also helpful to think about flavors and smells that you like or dislike before setting foot in the store.
+If you like the flavor and aroma of grapefruit but don’t want to feel sleepy, your goal may be to find a product with energizing effects that tastes like grapefruit.
 Keep this goal in mind as you make your way to the dispensary.
 On the flip side, if you do have a strain in mind, find it on Leafly to learn about its specific flavors and effects.

 This is a pretty easy one to get right.
-The hard and fast rule at virtually any dispensary is that valid proof of identification is required before you can enter, and you have to be at least 21 years old.
-The best proof of identity to use is a valid state-issued driver’s license or identification card.
-Credit cards and other non-cash forms of payment are not accepted at most dispensaries.
-Cannabis is a cash-only economy.
+The hard and fast rule at virtually any dispensary is that valid proof of identification is required before you’re permitted to enter, and you must be at least 21 years old.
+The best proof of identity is a valid state-issued driver’s license or identification card, while other forms of ID may be accepted depending on the location of the dispensary, such as: